gvwilson/sensibleadventures/maddy-roo/old.md

 "Take this," it ordered,
 handing her one of the rocks.
 "Get on the cage.
-Climb forward, then get on the one pulling the cart and disable its regular.
+Climb forward, then climb onto the one pulling the cart.
-Forcefully,"
-it added.
+Disable its regular."

 "What!?"
 Maddy exclaimed.